 Our ability to compete depends, in part, on our ability to obtain and enforce intellectual property protection for our technology in the United States and internationally.
-We currently rely primarily on a combination of trade secrets, patents, copyrights, trademarks and licenses to protect our intellectual property.
-As of March 31, 2014, we have been awarded 92 United States patents, more than 60 of which we currently hold and which we expect to expire between 2014 and 2032.
-We have additional United States and foreign patents pending.
+We currently rely primarily on a combination of trade secrets, patents, copyrights, trademarks and licenses to protect our intellectually property.
+As of March 31, 2015, we have been awarded 104 United States patents, of which we expect to expire between 2015 and 2042.
+We have additional United States and foreign patent pending.

 We cannot predict whether our pending patent applications will result in issued patents.